 The state’s agricultural sector only accounts for 2% of its GDP while the industrial and services sector make up 12% and 86% respectively.
 This diversification of the economy has resulted in Delhi being one of richest state in India.

-Kerala is one of the states in India that has been able to maintain a high level of economic growth even during tough times.
+Kerala is one of the states in India that has been able to maintain a high level of economic growth even during tough times, remaining a rather rich state in India.
 This is largely due to the fact that the state has a diversified economy, with agriculture, industry, and services all contributing significantly to the gross state domestic product (GSDP).
 The service sector is the largest contributor to Kerala’s economy, accounting for 63 percent of the GSDP.
 This is followed by industry at 28 percent and agriculture at 8 percent.

 Several major corporations and manufacturing plants are headquartered in Kerala, particularly in Trivandrum, Kochi, and Kozhikode.
 The state is also a major producer of natural rubber and black pepper.
 Tourism is another important contributor to the state’s economy, accounting for 10 percent of the GSDP.